 Spend a week in the STEAM master’s studio learning how to think like DaVinci did by creating your own designs based on motifs from the DaVinci notebooks.
 The blend of art, science, technology and innovation are what this class is all about.
 Students will make a different take-home project each day based on a design challenge.
 In addition we will learn about DaVinci and create a short animation based on some aspect of DaVinci’s work or life using Scratch.
 We will take one DaVinci project and add some tech to it to give it a 21st century touch.

 This camp will use the NASA based student guide for projects that explore space and astronomy.
-The class will construct simple take home projects that explore the universe while studying everything around us in space.
 The class will also use robotics to learn how to use logic to move about in space, much as the Mars Rover did and we’ll build our own space demonstration in Scratch, the coding platform that teaches young kids how to build simple animations and games.

 This camp offers a combined experience of paleontology, archaeology and geology to learn how scientists explore the ancient world – long before we even existed.
 We’ll study dinosaurs, the Ice Age, glaciers, animals that pre-dated humans, and do some fossil digs and experiments that explore how this was all happening waaaay before out time.
 What made the mountains?
 Valleys?
 Why do some animals swim and others don’t?
 And where do we fit in all this natural history?

-Use a week of summer to explore the visual world – from the phenomena of color to shapes, patterns and textures.
+- A summer week to explore the visual world – from the phenomena of color to shapes, patterns and textures.
 Children make their own frescoes, landscape paintings, mosaics, 3D art and all of it goes home for you to keep and enjoy.
-This class teaches art in a way that explore the intersection of science and art.
+While students in this program enjoy a visual learning experience, they are also learning how the way we visualize art and the world around us is affected by how and what we “see,” by exploring the intersection of science and art.